The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 2025 (Iran crisis)+67% globallyS&P: +9% onlyGeopolitics, central banks, dollar

-History's biggest gold crash: Between 1980 and 1985, gold fell from $850 per ounce to $284 — a 66% collapse over five years.
+History's biggest gold crash: Between 1980 and 1985, gold fell from $850 to $284 — a 66% collapse over five years.
 The trigger was aggressive US Federal Reserve interest rate hikes.
-The lesson: gold crashes when interest rates rise sharply and the economy stabilises.
+Gold crashes when rates rise sharply and the economy stabilises.
 Gold soars when rates fall, currencies weaken, and geopolitical fear rises.

 Is Gold Safe During a Crisis?
 The Honest Answer